nolemb/CarPlateParkingSort/README.md

 User can check one input at a time, as meany times he wants.

-## Program will be terminated in the following cases:
-1. To terminate, user should use the 'Enter' key for an empty input.
-2. User input is invalid
-3. ocrspace exception
-4. ocrspace failed to extract text from image
-5. Image does not contain any text

 ## Installation
 1. Python 3.5 and up
 Simply install from pip: